EpitPaper/main/README.md

 Each file corresponds to a parallel run, with filename in the format of `{tool_id}-{app_id}-{run_id}.7z`, where `tool_id` can be any of `monkey`, `ape`, and `wctester`, while `run_id` can be any of `b`, `pM`, and `pW`, corresponding to a baseline run, a machine-time constrained parallel run, and a wait-time constrained parallel run.

 Each 7zip file contains several folders.
-If a folder's name contains a number (e.g., `monkey-quizlet-pMr2`), the folder corresponds to a partial run.
+If a folder's name contains a number (e.g., `monkey-quizlet-pMr2`), the folder corresponds to a partial run (and the number correspondings to the ID of the partial run).
 If not (e.g., `monkey-quizlet-pM`), the folder contains meta information regarding the parallel run.

 ## Format of partial run data